 Conclusion

 Significant genetic variation was found among the studied genotypes, and heritability for many parameters supported the idea that wheat productivity may be raised in the target area.
 To effectively boost grain output, attention should be paid to characteristics with moderate to high heritability and genetic advancement.
 Therefore, for further bread wheat yield enhancement at the appropriate area, selection and hybridization on genotypes based on the characteristic with high GCV, heritability, and genetic advancement can be advised.
-Humanity faces a significant challenge from the interconnected issues of climate change and sustainable development.
-In recent years, high temperatures have had a significant impact on wheat productivity, particularly in arid and semi-arid parts of the world.
-The earth's temperature is rising steadily.
-Based on the data and information shown above, it can be said that the genotypes utilized in the study showed a great deal of variation and correlation among themselves for the many qualities that were being examined.

-As a result, there is plenty of room to choose exceptional genotypes and those that can withstand heat stress.
-In an attempt to discover candidate genes and link particular alleles to trait variation, a number of techniques, such as QTL mapping and association genetic analysis, could be helpful.

 References: